sy2002/MiSTer2MEGA65/README.md

 running that is based on this version of the M2M framework:
 The [C64 for MEGA65](https://github.com/MJoergen/C64MEGA65).

+M2M is not officially released at this moment:

+It is somewhere between an Alpha and a Beta version.
 We try to keep the M2M architecture as stable as possible from now on so that you can rely on it and start porting MiSTer cores.
-Yet, M2M is not officially released, yet.
-It is somewhere between an Alpha and a Beta version.